XEOMIN® (incobotulinumtoxinA) IMPORTANT CONSUMER SAFETY INFORMATION

 Read the Medication Guide before you start receiving XEOMIN® (Zeo-min) and each time XEOMIN is given to you as there may be new information.
 The risk information provided here is not comprehensive.
 To learn more:

-XEOMIN is a prescription medicine used in adults:
+XEOMIN is a prescription medicine:

 These symptoms can happen hours to weeks after you receive an injection of XEOMIN.
 These problems could make it unsafe for you to drive a car or do other dangerous activities.

-Do not take XEOMIN if you: are allergic to XEOMIN or any of the ingredients in XEOMIN (see the end of this Guide for a list of ingredients in XEOMIN), had an allergic reaction to any other botulinum toxin product such as rimabotulinumtoxinB (Myobloc®), onabotulinumtoxinA (Botox®, Botox® Cosmetic), or abobotulinumtoxinA (Dysport®) or have a skin infection at the planned injection site.
+Do not take XEOMIN if you: are allergic to XEOMIN or any of the ingredients in XEOMIN (see below for a list of ingredients in XEOMIN), had an allergic reaction to any other botulinum toxin product such as rimabotulinumtoxinB (Myobloc®), onabotulinumtoxinA (Botox®, Botox® Cosmetic), or abobotulinumtoxinA (Dysport®) or have a skin infection at the planned injection site.

 Tell your doctor about all of the medicines you take, including prescription and over-the-counter medicines, vitamins and herbal supplements.
 Talk to your doctor before you take any new medicines after you receive XEOMIN.

 Using XEOMIN with certain other medicines may cause serious side effects.
 Do not start any new medicines until you have told your doctor that you have received XEOMIN in the past.
-Especially tell your doctor if you:

 Ask your doctor if you are not sure if your medicine is one that is listed above.